Spring 2025

 Time Commitment

 Between preparing for class, attending class, and working on assignments and quizzes, you are expected to spend about 12 hours per week on this course.
-This number is ballpark average.
+This number is a ballpark average.
 The actual numbers will depend on the particular student and the particular week.
-Designing, describing, and analyzing certain algorithms can be quite challenging.
-Because of this, many students can expect that during some weeks they might spend more than 12 hours on this course.
+Designing, analyzing, and implementing certain algorithms can be quite challenging, and many students can expect that during some weeks they might spend more than 12 hours on this course.

 Are there ways to reduce the time you spend on the course?
 Yes!